mursalatul/code-park/CONTRIBUTE.md

 3. **Follow Code Etiquette:** Ensure that your code is well-commented for clarity.
 Follow the coding standards relevant to the language you are using.

 4. **Restrictions:**
 - Do not modify or remove any folder or file in this reposity starting with (.) or all the letters are in uppercase.
 These are called admin files.
-Place an proper issue in github if you wanna suggest any modification here.
+Place an proper [issue](https://github.com/mursalatul/code-park/issues/) in github if you wanna suggest any modification here.
 - Currently we are only accepting codes in [c, c++, py, java], which is best for raw code and DSA.

 5. **Before Submission:**
 - Make sure you removed all the unnecessary folders/files.
-- run **READY_REPO.cpp** which will update your changes into the DOCUMENTATION.md.
+- run **READY_REPO.py** which will update your changes into the DOCUMENTATION.md.

 6. **Reasons for Direct Pull Request Rejection:**
 - Modify any admin folder/file (starts with **.** or all uppercase).